Troubleshooting PPT2HTML problems

 Are other add-ins interfering with PPT2HTML?

 Add-ins from other software developers may interfere with PPT2HTML and other add-ins (ours and others).
-Scansoft, WebEx, Camtasia and SnagIt and other software may be at fault.
+Among the guilty:

 If none of the suggestions above helps, but PPT2HTML or at least the MasterBar loads, send us a diagnostics report.
 A diagnostics report gives us a tremendous amount of information we can use to troubleshoot the problem.
 Here's how to create one: